Building the Bridges Between Education, Employment, and Economic Development

 - Increase graduation rates – at the high school, community college, and university levels.

-- Apply the lessons of what works from the Early College High School model to help far more students in traditional high schools.
+- Apply the lessons of what works from the Early College High School model in Career and Technical Education Pathways to help far more students in traditional high schools.

-- Foster deeper business engagement with schools, teachers, and students to shape and equip successful future entrepreneurs and employees.
+- Foster deeper business engagement with schools, teachers, and students to shape and equip successful future entrepreneurs and employees through the five “ships:” Leadership, Mentorship, Internships, Apprenticeships, and Externships for Teachers.

 - Inform smart state and federal policy that supports and sustains these pathways to student success.